23knightst813/AIDemise/README.md

 # AIDemise

-A simple AI-based survival scenario game built with FastAPI for the backend and Svelte for the frontend.
+A AI-based survival scenario game built with FastAPI for the backend and Svelte for the frontend.
 This project was developed to explore FastAPI (having mostly used Flask before) and to learn the basics of Svelte.

 ## Purpose